kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 log.info("Ethereum network set up successfully");
 ```

-This is the same code we already executed in the REPL, cleaned up for Typescript.
-The only new bits to pay attention to are the error-checking: all `NetworkContext` methods, as well as the `Test.setup` and `Test.run` methods, return [a Result object][neverthrow] (much like in Rust).
+Pay attention to the error-checking: all `NetworkContext` methods, as well as the `Test.setup` and `Test.run` methods, return [a Result object][neverthrow] (much like in Rust).
 If `setup` or `run` return a non-`Ok` result, the test will be marked as failed.
 This allows for easy, consistent error-checking: simply propagate the error upwards.

 Second, replace the `// TODO Replace with block number check` line with this code: